daisyb/apHw/18-WordSearch/README.md

 ##WordSearch Info

+11/24/14
-Nov 24, finished fillGrid method which fills empty indexes
+	- finished fillGrid method which fills empty indexes
+	- finished method to read words from txt file
+	- put it all together in a makeWordSearch method